Docs

 6 (1 USD = 1,000,000)

-A challenge is bound to a specific voice tier by an HMAC-signed request blob.
-A Standard-priced credential cannot be redeemed against a Premium voice (or vice versa) — the server re-issues a fresh 402 at the correct price when the tiers don't match.
+A challenge is bound by an HMAC-signed request blob to a specific voice tier, character count, and method.
+A Standard-priced credential cannot be redeemed against a Premium voice (or vice versa); a credential issued for one input length cannot be reused at a larger length; a tempo-method credential cannot be redeemed for a stripe-method challenge — the server re-issues a fresh 402 at the correct price when anything mismatches.
 If narration processing fails after payment succeeds, the payment is automatically refunded.

 Rate limits